-Just because student loan consolidation and refinancing are often mentioned together, does not mean the terms are interchangeable.
+Just because student loan debt consolidation and refinancing are often mentioned together, does not mean the terms are interchangeable.
 In fact, the two services are quite different.

 Student Loan Consolidation